emickiewicz/no-bait-workchat/README.md

 No Bait Workchat
 ================

-Removes the distracting notification icon from the *Workchat by Facebook* layout.

 If your company uses the *Workplace* platform (basically a private *Facebook* instance designed for enterprises), you may probably also use the *Workchat* application (*Facebook Messenger* equivalent) to chat with your teammates.

+This script removes the distracting notification icon from the *Workchat by Facebook* layout.

 ![Once the script is applied the Notification area is hidden](docs/no-bait-workchat-screenshot.png)